-- Work with your group mate - Select a text from the list of suggestions (or suggest your own text) and get it approved by the TA. - Register your group + text on Canvas - Prepare the summary of the text in 10-15 slides and submit it in - Upload your slides as a PDF file to Canvas. - Present a summary of your text to the class.
-The presentations should be 10 minutes each.
+- Work with your group mate - Select a text either from the list of suggestions or your own text, and first get it approved by the TA. - Prepare the summary of the text in 10-15 slides. - Upload your slides as a PDF file to Canvas. - Present a summary of your text to the class.
+The presentations must be 10 minutes each, so you should be ready to skip some of the slides. - Grades: Pass/Fail

-• Grades: Pass/Fail